derpston/fruitfly/readme.md

 Architecture
 ============
-Fruitfly is intended to be used in embedded systems where fault tolerance and low overheads are desirable.
+Fruitfly is intended to be used in embedded systems where fault tolerance and low overheads are desirable properties.

 The user is encouraged to create a series of small modules with clear responsibilities, and to pass events between these modules.
 A module can register to have several callbacks at varying intervals, and to be notified when another module sends an event matching a pattern.